YosriZaghouani21/YosriZaghouani21/README.md

 <!--Intro start-->
 - 🔭 I’m currently working on building robust and scalable solutions as a DevOps Engineer and diving into Fullstack development.
 - 🌱 I'm continuously broadening my expertise in various programming languages, tools, and technologies to keep up with the fast-paced and constantly evolving landscape of software development.
-- ☁️ I have a keen interest in platform engineering and Devops, currently learning Ansible, Terraform, AWS , GCP , Azure , REHL , Linux and many tools ...
+- ☁️ I have a keen interest in platform engineering and Devops, currently learning Ansible, Terraform, AWS , GCP , Azure , Linux  ...
 - 💻 Actively involved in crafting an Identity Provider (IDP) and Platform Engineering solutions.
 - 📝 I regularly share insights on [Instagram](https://www.instagram.com/landcruiseroftunisia/).
 - 💬 Ask me about anything i might help you , who knows?.